Purpose

 • Meet with regulatory authorities that attend the meetings as observers

-• Participate in selected meetings with the aim of collaborating in standard setting activities
+• Participate in industry meetings with the aim of collaborating in standard setting activities

 Activities